CreativeCodingLab/Polyphorm/README.md

 The software is launched simply by running **./bin/polyphorm.exe**.
 The **./bin/config.polyp** file holds most of the settings.
 The supplied sample dataset is a corpus of 37.6k galaxies from the SDSS catalog described in *Burchett et al. 2020: Mapping the Dark Threads of the Cosmic Web*.
 The dataset can be changed in the preamble of **main.cpp** (will be freely configurable later).

 ### Controls
-Most of Polyphorm's controls are a part of the UI, including changing the visualization modality and its parameters.
+Most of *Polyphorm*'s controls are a part of the UI, including changing the visualization modality and its parameters.
 The rest is mapped as follows:
 - Left/right/middle mouse: rotate/pan/zoom camera
 - F1: toggle UI
 - F2: reset the simulation